bridgekat/zenith/notes/design.md

 - Each element of `F` and `P` is a pair of a string (name) and a nonnegative integer (arity).
   - These will be written as `φ/2`, `f/3`, etc.
     - In type theories (higher-order logics), these can be written as `φ : ι → ι → *`, `f : ι → ι → ι → ι`, etc. where `ι` stands for the type of individuals and `*` the type/universe of propositions.
   - Nullary functions like `x/0` (`x : ι`) stand for individual variables.
-These are different from other functions in a first-order theory (e.g. they can be universally or existentially quantified over).
+These are different from other functions in a first-order system (e.g. they can be universally or existentially quantified over).
   - Nullary predicates like `p/0` (`p : *`) stand for propositions.
 - Each element of `Γ` is a pair of a string (name) and a well-formed "formula" or "formula schema" defined w.r.t. `F` and `P`.
   - These will be written as `name : p ∧ q`, etc. like in type theories.